ruby/www.ruby-lang.org/en/news/_posts/2019-03-05-multiple-vulnerabilities-in-rubygems.md

 lang: en
 ---

-There are multiple vulnerabilities in RubyGems bundled by Ruby.
+There are multiple vulnerabilities in RubyGems bundled with Ruby.
 It is [reported at the official blog of RubyGems](http://blog.rubygems.org/2019/03/05/security-advisories-2019-03.html).

 ## Details